New to Vaping?

 As previously mentioned there is no single perfect e-cig for everyone.
 Every vaper searches for something different from their vaping experience.
 Some people feel more satisfied when they are exhaling a cloud of vapour, some care more about tasting a nice flavour, others want vaping to feel as close to smoking as possible.

+If you need help or advice, speak to a “vape friendly” smoking cessation counsellor or pop into a Totally Wicked store.
+Alternatively, you can contact us via phone, email, or live chat on the Totally Wicked website.
 You won’t know what type of vaper you are when you first start out, and this is where the experimentation and patience come in.
-If you buy an e-cig and it doesn’t feel right, or doesn’t work as well as you expected talk to us, the chances are you don’t need a new e-cig, you might just need to change e-liquid or alter the way you are inhaling.
+If you buy an e-cig and it doesn’t feel right or doesn’t work as well as you expected, the chances are you don’t need a new e-cig, you might just need to change e-liquid or alter the way you are inhaling.

 There are two choices you need to make, what nicotine strength and what flavour.

-Generally the fewer cigarettes you smoke, the lower your nicotine strength needs to be.
-The above guide is a really good starting point and you should refer to this when choosing your first e-liquid.
+Generally, the fewer cigarettes you smoke, the lower the nicotine strength you will need.
+The guide above is a really good starting point and you should refer to this when choosing your first e-liquid.

-If you are vaping a certain strength and are still feeling the need to smoke, you may need to increase your nicotine strength.
-If you feel you are getting too much nicotine reduce the strength slightly.
+If you are vaping a certain strength and are still feeling the need to smoke, you may need to increase the nicotine strength you use.
+If you feel you are getting too much nicotine, reduce the strength slightly.
 Importantly, remember that it is the tar and carbon monoxide in cigarettes that are deadly, not the nicotine.
 There is no huge health benefit or virtue in trying to use the lowest nicotine strength that you can get away with.

 Most new vapers will start off with a tobacco or menthol flavour as they are familiar and can make the switch from cigarettes to vaping slightly easier.
 Once you are accustomed to vaping you can start to experiment with the hundreds of flavours available.